ethan-ck/Alexandria/Database Design and Development/Types of Databases.md

 One such format is a flat file with a delimiter.

 A delimiter is a character that separates each data entry, a comma is commonly used as a delimiter.
+For example, a text document that separates each data entry with a comma.
+This text document would also be referred to as a CSV file.

 Another format is